-While we conceptually understand what self-sufficiency is, it can be tough to articulate.
-Recently, the nonprofit sector has adopted a tool to bring clarity to this often subjective measurement: the self-sufficiency matrix.
+While we conceptually understand what self-sufficiency is, it can be tough to articulate, especially because every person is connected to a larger system.
+Recently, the nonprofit sector has adopted a tool to bring clarity to this often-subjective measurement: the self-sufficiency matrix.
 The matrix quantifies crisis to stable to thriving states (on a scale similar to the pain scale used in doctors’ offices) across multiple domains linked to self-sufficiency like access to food, housing, healthcare, income and more as well as calculating a total score for the individual or family.
-For example, a household’s food needs would be considered in-crisis state if it could not afford its food and relied on food pantries for much of what it consumed.
+For example, a household’s food needs would be considered in crisis state if it could not afford its food and relied on food pantries for much of what it consumed.
 Conversely, a family would be considered thriving if it could shop at a place of its choosing, whether a grocery store or restaurant, for the food the family needs to survive.
-It allows organizations and individuals to look at areas of growth independently, but also at the big picture.
+The matrix allows organizations and individuals to look at areas of growth independently, but also at the big picture, considering system needs, such as if the community lacks a grocery store.
 We also like it because the domains are fact-based – there is no judgment involved, just a factual understanding of where an individual or family is on the scale.

 The Self-Sufficiency Matrix in Practice